Movies

 A Journey of Defiance and Sanitary Discovery

 The film masterfully juxtaposes Arnis’s humble origins against his growing ambition to carve out a life beyond Dagda’s unforgiving landscape.
-His encounters with several local eccentrics: a one-legged eel fisherman; a former opera singer turned beekeeper; and the village priest who bases his sermons on the newspaper pages that his fish and chips come wrapped in, add layers of richness to the narrative.
-These characters, equal parts bizarre and endearing, become unwitting mentors in his peculiar odyssey.
+His encounters with several local eccentrics: Juris, the one-legged eel fisherman, who dispenses aquatic philosophy while soaking his stump in brine; Māra, once a soprano at Riga’s National Opera, who now sings exclusively to her bees; and Father Edmunds, who bases his sermons on stories found on newspaper pages used to wrap his fish & chips; add layers of richness to the narrative.
+These enigmatic characters, equal parts bizarre and endearing, become unwitting mentors in Arnis’s peculiar odyssey.

 Skuja’s Direction: Grit Meets Poetry